|

 This

-an excellent example of the slick, easy listening SOLAR sound
+album was an excellent example of the slick, easy

 In

-Griffey's SOLAR and released their first album "Concept" on that
+Dick Griffey's SOLAR and released their first album

 But